dolmagrg123/DevOps-Concepts/README.md

 ## Cloud Scalability, and Reliability

 Cloud Scalability is the ability to quickly increase or decrease resources according to the needs.
 Scaling can happen horizontally (scaling out) or vertically (scaling up).
-Cloud computing makes it easy to scale applications and often allow you to do so automatically based on usage patterns.s
+Cloud computing makes it easy to scale applications and often allow you to do so automatically based on usage patterns.

+- Benefits of cloud scalability:

+Scalability is the key concept for anyone in the DevOps world.

+- Performance:

+One core benefit of scalability in the cloud is that it facilitates performance.
+Scalable architecture has the ability to handle the bursts of traffic and heavy workloads that will come with business growth.

+- Cost-efficient:

+You can allow your business to grow without making any expensive changes in the current setup.
+This reduces the cost implications of storage growth making scalability in the cloud very cost effective.

+- Easy and Quick:

+Scaling up or scaling out in the cloud is simpler; you can commission additional VMs with a few clicks and after the payment is processed, the additional resources are available without any delay.

+- Capacity:

+Scalability ensures that with the continuous growth of your business the storage space in cloud grows as well.
+Scalable cloud computing systems accommodate your data growth requirements.
+With scalability, you don’t have to worry about additional capacity needs.